tlisonbee/cerberus/docs/administration-guide/backup-restore.md

 ```

 If the values token values do not match, run the 'create-vault-config' CLI
 command and reboot the Vault instances in the AWS console.
+If you still get a
+403 error, then reboot the nodes in your Consul cluster as well.

 # Unseal Vault Cluster